bulentAkgul/renamer/README.md

 ### Options

--   **folder**: When this is true, renaimg will be performed on folders.
+-   **folder**: When this is true, renaming will be performed on folders.